bmartinowich/DSI-DC-2-stage/curriculum/Week-07/2.1 Intro to Dimensionality Reduction/readme.md

 - Have a working understand of scikit learn and numpy
 - Be able to create functions from scratch in python
 - Have a basic understanding of linear algebra concepts such as matrices, eigenvalues, and eigenvectors

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Read in / Review any dataset(s) & starter/solution code
-- Generate a brief slide deck
-- Prepare any specific materials
-- Provide students with additional resources

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |